amylour/everneed/README.md

 **Footer - All Users**

-Everneed's footer is brightly coloured with the defaulyt forest green #194f49 to contrast against the site's important white space.
+Everneed's footer is brightly coloured with the default forest green colour to contrast against the site's important white space.
 A purple SVG presents the newsletter subscription form for users to sign up for weekly emails.
 Across from this are a list of links that aim to give the customer all of the information they would need about Everneed.
-FAQ links the user back to the home page's accordian section of the usual questions and answers.
+FAQ links the user back to the home page's accordion section of the usual questions and answers.
 Contact Us opens a contact modal for any queries that remain unanswered by the FAQ's.

 The stores Privacy Policy and Terms and Conditions follow underneath.
 The Privacy Policy opens in a new tab whilst the Terms and Conditions are displayed on a new Everneed webpage thanks to [Termly's](https://termly.io/) pasteable HTML block, once you have given the relevant business details.
 Finishing off that column are the business's Social Media connections.
 A Facebook page for Everneed opens in a new tab, as does my Twitter page containing a mix of climate change documents and web development articles.
 My LinkedIn and GitHub are also connected and will open in a new tab.